Content

 III.How to register a Hong Kong company?
 What documents do I need to prepare?

-According to the Hong Kong Companies Ordinance, anyone over the age of 18 (whether foreign or local) can establish a Hong Kong company.
-The most common type of company established by foreign investors is a Limited Liability Company (LIMITED), also known as a private limited company in Hong Kong.
+According to the Hong Kong Companies Ordinance, any individual aged 18 or above—regardless of nationality—may establish a company in Hong Kong.
+The most common form adopted by foreign investors is a limited liability company (commonly referred to as a private limited company).

 How to register a company in Hong Kong?
 The following information or documents are required: